Azure/data-api-builder/docs/configuration-file.md

   }
 ```

-Data API Builder will take the value of the `UserId` claim and the claim value to `OwnerId` field's value.
+Data API Builder will compare the value of the `UserId` claim to the value of the database field `OwnerId`.
 The result payload will only include records that fulfill **both** the request metadata and the database policy expression.

 ##### Limitations